 We’re excited about our partnership with the Pelham Schools and hope to provide a great program while becoming part of the Pelham community.

 Your opinion matters to us.
-If you have any suggestions for the school nutrition program, please contact your Food Service Director, Mary Mills, at 914-738-8110 Ext.
+If you have any suggestions for the school nutrition program, please contact your Food Service Director at 914-738-8110 Ext.
 1184.
 Details of our program, as well as school menus and other important information are available on our Whitson's website.
 We are here to serve you and your children’s needs, and look forward to being a part of your community for many years to come.